Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/AMLworkbench/train-flow-2.md

 		> The kernel will be busy (the circle on top right of the notebook page is filled with dark gray) for a while.
 Meanwhile the job in the Jobs pane within Azure ML workbench (click `>>` sign on the top right corner if Jobs pane is not showing) shows "starting...".
 When the kernel is idle (the circle on top right of the notebook page is filled with white), the job in the Job pane in the workbench shows "running...".
 By now it is ready to run the scripts in the notebook.

+	1. Fill in the `account_name` and `account_key` information of the provisioned Azure Storage account in the first cell, if any.
 	1. Click Cell -> Run All to execute all the code cells within the notebook.
 	1. After execution completes, close and halt the notebook.
 To halt the notebook, check the running notebook in the browser page *HOME*, and click shutdown.